Student Rights / Important Laws

 Each student is required to complete a housing agreement either during room selection or the first day of the semester.
 Housing agreements are binding for the full academic year (three semesters if in three semester housing).
 The student will not be released from this agreement except for coop outside of the Boston area, study abroad, transferring, or other reasons as outlined in the "Housing Withdrawal Policy" section.
 Students who withdraw from their housing agreement without a valid reason will be charged a Housing Agreement Release Fee of $1000.

 The housing agreement outlines some, but not all, important residential community policies that students must follow, including the occupancy dates.
 Other Policies can be found at this link.
-Wentworth staff will refer the student to the Office of Student Affairs for any violation of the terms of the housing agreement or residential policies.
+Wentworth staff will refer the student to the Dean of Students Office for any violation of the terms of the housing agreement or residential policies.